 As we all know, starting a business in Indonesia is not easy.
-It’s worth noting that, while the situation is clearly difficult, the possibilities for foreign investors conducting business in Indonesia are stronger than they’ve ever been.
+There are many challenges of doing business in Indonesia.
+Despite that, while the situation is clearly difficult, the possibilities for foreign investors conducting business in Indonesia are stronger than they’ve ever been.

 For the first time in a long time, the Indonesian government has taken a strong pro-business posture and pledged to increase Indonesia’s competitiveness and deepen its integration with the global economy.